WDCZ: History

-Until March 1, 2012, WNED was one of two National Public Radio affiliates in Buffalo.
-The remaining affiliate is WBFO, formerly operated by the University of Buffalo.
-WBFO was purchased from the State of New York by the Western New York Public Broadcasting Association, the parent organization of WNED, WNED-TV and WNED-FM in July 2011.
+Until March 1, 2012, WNED was one of two National Public Radio members in Buffalo.
+The remaining affiliate is WBFO, formerly operated by the University at Buffalo.
+In July 2012, UB sold WBFO to by the Western New York Public Broadcasting Association, the parent organization of WNED, WNED-TV and WNED-FM.
 With WNED's takeover of WBFO, the duplication of programming was expected to end; there had been speculation (which turned out to be accurate) that WNED would be sold despite strong support in the local market for differentiated jazz, blues, news and talk programming.
 WNED was also chosen as the station to be divested because, as it was later revealed in 2020, its directional signal had a strong signal over the city of Toronto, but the stations had minimal listenership there; this is in contrast to their television station WNED-TV, which has a strong audience in the city.

 On March 1, 2012, WNED ceased independent operations and began simulcasting WBFO.
 This led to much of the news and information programming that had aired on the weekend by WNED being replaced by NPR entertainment programs, such as Wait Wait Don't Tell Me and Car Talk (some of the displaced programs later returned after Talk of the Nation was canceled).
 WNED, which had not aired music since 1993, now aired blues programming Saturday and Sunday evenings, but in return, WBFO (and, with it, the entire Buffalo market) was stripped of all of its jazz programming.